Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

-\\ Approaches for fixed transformation can be divided into two categories based on domains of the source data and the target data: (1) \textit{Single-modality transformation} conducts property-controllable data transformation within the same modality, such as image-to-image, text-to-text, graph-to-graph, etc.; and (2) \textit{Cross-modality transformation} translates the data from source modality to the data in another modality while controlling its properties.
-For example, one may transform text to audio while controlling the emotion expressed in the generated audio. \textbf{Single-modality transformation} instead translates the source data to target data in the same modality while changing properties of generated data in a prefixed way, as shown in Figure \ref{fig:transformation}(c).
+\textbf{Single-modality transformation} instead translates the source data to target data in the same modality while changing properties of generated data in a prefixed way, as shown in Fig. \ref{fig:transformation} (a) and Fig. \ref{fig:within_domain}.
 For example, one may transform an image of human pose into another one with a predefined pose.
-As shown in Figure \ref{fig:within_domain}, Single-modality transformation includes three types of techniques: 1) goal-oriented transformation; 2) transfer learning-based transformation and 3) adversarial training-based transformation.
-As shown in Figure \ref{fig:within_domain}(a), goal-oriented transformation usually borrows the framework of reinforcement learning to generate data guided by the reward constructed via target properties \citep{luo2021graphdf, zhou2017optimizing, fu2021differentiable} with the same objective as Eq.~\ref{eq:rwd_trans}.
+As shown in Fig. \ref{fig:within_domain}, Single-modality transformation includes three types of techniques: 1) goal-oriented transformation; 2) transfer learning-based transformation and 3) adversarial training-based transformation.
+As shown in Fig. \ref{fig:within_domain} (a), goal-oriented transformation usually borrows the framework of reinforcement learning to generate data guided by the reward constructed via target properties \citep{luo2021graphdf, zhou2017optimizing, fu2021differentiable} with the same objective as Eq.~\ref{eq:rwd_trans}.
 For instance, Deep Reaction Optimizer optimizes certain chemical reactions by combining reinforcement learning with the domain knowledge of chemistry \citep{zhou2017optimizing}.
 GraphDF was designed to enforce optimized molecules to have desired properties by fine-tuning the model to optimize the score of properties under a reinforcement learning framework \citep{luo2021graphdf}.
 In addition to optimizing the reward with the reinforcement learning-based approach, other goal-oriented methods also have been explored for various tasks.
 The differentiable scaffolding tree controls the properties of generated data by optimizing the composite objective under a multi-objective optimization framework \citep{fu2021differentiable}: $\log \hat{x}^{(t+1)} = \argmax_{x\in\mathcal{N}(\hat{x}^{(t)})}F(x)$, where $\hat{x}^{(t)}$ is the generated molecule at the $t$-th iteration. $F(x)$ is the set of constraints related to target properties. $\mathcal{N}(\hat{x}^{(t)})$ is the neighborhood set of molecules $\hat{x}^{(t)}$ \citep{fu2021differentiable}.
 Instead, Prabhumoye et al.~\cite{prabhumoye2018style} designed an style classifier to guide the style-specific generator to modify the style of the given text.